dotnet/AspNetCore.Docs.Samples/fundamentals/streaming/README.md

 ### `SynchronousWithNewtonsoftJson`

 When running, this project presents a web server with two endpoints.
-These endpoints have identical behaviour, but one is implemented using an ASP.NET Core Controller and the other using ASP.NET Core Middleware.
+These endpoints have identical behavior, but one is implemented using an ASP.NET Core Controller and the other using ASP.NET Core Middleware.

 * Controller Endpoint: `/v1/sing`
 * Middleware Endpoint: `/middleware/sing`